 Skip to main content

 One pre.dev MCP server, all the tools.
-Install it once and your agent gets browser_agent (browser automation) plus fast_spec / deep_spec (the Architect Agent) in one shot.
+Install it once and your agent gets browser_agent (browser automation) plus fast_spec / deep_spec (the Architect API) in one shot.

 Quick Start